bonomani/devmon/docs/TEMPLATES.md

   the system will automatically choose a suitable maximum based on whether it's handling 32-bit or 64-bit data.
 - This transform takes at least `two poll cycles` to return meaningful data.
-  In the mean time you will get a `wait` result stored in the targetOID alias.
+  In the mean time you will get a `wait` result stored in the `target OID`.

 Examples:
 ```